RaphaelAcademia/ShopifyBackendChallenge2021/README.md

 # ShopifyBackendChallenge2021
 This is my solution for the Shopify Backend Developer Intern Challenge - Summer 2021.
-It consists of a API server that is supposed to serve as the backend for a simple image repository.
-This implemntation utilizes the ability to manage inventory, set prices, and discount for the images.
+It consists of an API server that is supposed to serve as the backend for a simple image repository.
+This implemntation utilizes the ability to manage inventory, set prices, and discounts for the images.
 The API was built using MongoDB, ExpressJS, and NodeJS.
 To add an image, simply add the image to the images folder and then use the **Add an image** endpoint.

 The API has 4 endpoints:
 - **Add an image**: `POST /image`